 Degree & Prospective Student Information

 - Half of degree coursework (15 out of 30 total credits) must be graduate coursework.
-Must maintain 3.00 GPA to remain in program.
-Students must earn a B or above in all core curriculum coursework.
-With program approval, students are allowed to count no more than 9 credits of graduate course work from other institutions.
-Course work earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+Must maintain 3.00 GPA to remain in the program.
+A grade of B or better in any graduate course is acceptable.
+A grade of BC in an ECE course is acceptable, provided the total cumulative GPA for graduate ECE courses is greater than or equal to 3.00.
+A grade of BC or C in a non-ECE course is acceptable only if approved by the Graduate Committee.
+With program approval, students are allowed to count no more than 9 credits of graduate coursework from other institutions.
+Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Applicants must first meet all of the requirements of the Graduate School.

 Please visit https://grad.wisc.edu for details.

 Applicants must also meet department specific requirements as outlined below:

 - Must have a bachelor’s degree or expect to earn a bachelor’s degree before their first semester in the program